Tarak (film)

 The project marks the first film in the combination of Darshan with Prakash of Milana fame and Darshan's 49th film to be released.
+Upon release, film met with positive reviews with the praise towards cast performances.
 The filming began on 1 March 2017 in Bengaluru.
 Further, the shooting took place in Malaysia and for the song sequences, the team moved to Switzerland and Italy.

 Plot

-Tarak (Darshan) meets Meera (Shanvi Srivastava) who falls for him.
-Later he, too, reciprocates it.
-But one day she challenges him to live without her for two months – while no one should learn about them.
-Then, if he doesn't fall for others in that time, she will re-believe in him.
-He goes back to India to meet his grandfather (Devaraj).
-Surprisingly they fix his marriage with Sneha (Shruti Hariharan) who lives with them and he must accept because his grandfather would die soon.
+Tarak meets Meera who falls for him.
+Later he too, reciprocates it.
+But one day, she challenges him to live without her for two months – while no one should learn about them.
+If he doesn't fall for others in that time, she will rebelieve him.
+He goes back to India to meet his grandfather, also Tarakram.
+Surprisingly his family fixes his marriage with Sneha who lives with them.
+Tarak must accept this because his grandfather would die soon.
 He tells Sneha about Meera and she accepts his decision.
-They then live to Meera's house.
-There he sees Meera diseased and she challenges him so that he would not know about her disease.
-And she gets her father married again so that after her death he should not feel lonely.
-Tarak and Sneha get emotional.
+They then visit Meera.
+There they see that Meera is affected with cancer and will be dying soon.
+She had challenged him so that he would not know about her disease.
+She also gets her father remarried so that after her death, he would not feel lonely.
+Tarak and Sneha get emotional at this.
 Meera dies in the arms of Tarak.
-They return to India.
+Tarak and Sneha return to India.
 Tarak says that he cannot marry her.
-So everybody plans that Tarak will act as he would tie Mangalsutra and actually Sneha's mother would tie.
-While tying Tarak remembers Meera's words, "Other's happiness is important than ours".
+So his family plans that Tarak will act like tying the Mangalsutra and Sneha's mother would tie it.
+While tying Tarak remembers Meera's words, "More than the memories of people we have lost, happiness of people who are there with us is important".
 He feels a drop of tear fall on his hand, which is from the eyes of Sneha's mother.
 To everybody's surprise, Tarak himself ties the knot.
-Everybody is happy.
+Everybody is happy upon seeing this.

-The film ends with Tarak, Sneha and Meera (Tarak's daughter) visiting Meera's burial place and making a video call to the family; and his grandfather is alive because of interest to see his great-granddaughter.
+The film ends with Tarak, Sneha and Meera (Tarak's daughter) visiting Meera's burial place and making a video call to the family; his grandfather is alive because of his desire to see his great-granddaughter's wedding, while the doctor who treated him died.